Gardner Museum Heist —Blog

 Stranger still was an email I received hours earlier from Kurkjian that same day, with the subject line: "Obrien(sic) license."
 The email included no text, nor additional information, only an attached image-file.
 It was a photocopy of retired Army Lieutenant Colonel Lawrence O'Brien's driver's license.

 "Though it has been discounted by investigators," Kurkjian reported in the Boston Globe two months earlier, "four of the former guards had told Kurkjian they believe the person in the Gardner heist eve video, released on August 6, 2015.
 The article also reported that "Two former guards who knew O’Brien well told the Globe they do not believe the man in the video was O’Brien.
-His brother also disputes the ID,"
+His brother also disputes the ID."

 I sent Kurkjian the image above, comparing the driver's license photo of O'Brien with images from the video, and said I was sure it was not O'Brien.
 I actually knew Larry O'Brien.
 He was my next door neighbor for about a year.
 As I told Kurkjian, although I don't recall discussing the Gardner heist with him, we had spoken at length several times.